torch-points3d/torch-points3d/README.md

 - **[ModelNet](https://modelnet.cs.princeton.edu)** from Zhirong Wu _et al._: [3D ShapeNets: A Deep Representation for Volumetric Shapes](https://people.csail.mit.edu/khosla/papers/cvpr2015_wu.pdf)

-## Getting started
+## Developer guidelines

-### Requirements:

-- CUDA > 10
-- Python 3 + headers (python-dev)
-- [Poetry](https://poetry.eustace.io/) (Optional but highly recommended)

 ### Setup repo

-Clone the repo to your local machine
+We use [Poetry](https://poetry.eustace.io/) for managing our packages.

-Run the following command from the root of the repo
+In order to get started, clone this repositories and run the following command from the root of the repo
 ```
 poetry install --no-root
 ```

 This will install all required dependencies in a new virtual environment.

-Activate it
+Activate the environment

 ```bash
 poetry shell